|

 The diatrosis joints are of dirrent functional subtypes:

-Gliding joints - Joints that permit gliding of the bones along each oter, for example the carpal joints of the wrist.
+along each oter, for example the carpal joints of the wrist.

-Hinge joints - Hinge joints allow angular flexion in one plane and there is often a locking machanism that hinder full swing in 180 degrees.
-The knee and albow joints are good examples.
+and there is often a locking machanism that hinder full swing in 180 degrees.

-Pivot joints - A pivot joint permit the bones to rotate, They may also permit some swing in other angles.
-The atlas joint that holds the skull is an example.
+- A pivot joint permits the bones to rotate, They may also permit some swing in

-Condyloid joint - and ellipsoid joints - In such a joints one bone is convex and the other concave, Such joints are found in the wrist.
+- and ellipsoid joints - In such a joints one bone is convex and the other

-Ball and sucket joints - In tsuch a joint one end is ball-shaped and the other is shaped like a cup where the ball fits in.
-They permit all types of angular and rotational movements.
+- In such a joint one end is ball-shaped and the other is shaped like a cup

-About applied Kinesiology
+applied Kinesiology

 Applied Kinesiology (often only calle kinesiology) is a method of alternative diagnostics and treatment that combines modern, western physiology, anatomy and movement with the easterly theory about people's life energy, qi, flowing through channels in the body (called meridians).

-be distignuished from the simpel term "kinesiology" that just denotes the sience
+Applied kiensiology should be distignuished from the simpel term "kinesiology" that just denotes the sience of mvements, or more specifically the science of body movements.

-History and directions of
+History and directions of kinesiology

 The founder of applied kinesiology is the chiropractor George Joseph Goodheart Jr, originally graduated in 1939 from theNational College of Chiropractic.
 In 1964 he published in the Digest of Chiropractic Economics, the first article ever on kinesiology, within which he summarizes the findings of studies and research he had done in previous years.
 New and different opportunities of applied kinesiology immediately aroused the enthusiasm of many colleagues along with several criticisms also.